Creating and Viewing Versioned Keys

 -

-Using a standard naming convention will also help if you want to create an automatic key rotation schedule for all your CTE-LDT keys.
+Using a standard naming convention will also help if you want to create an automatic key rotation schedule for all your LDT keys.

 -